-Does this ever happen to you that your job searching most of the time feels like you are throwing your resumes into a black hole?
-Or wondering if your job applications are being read at all.
-Possibly you’ve come to know that automated ATS-compliant resume scanners reject job applications before they even reach a human.
-And yes—at many corporations that receive a high number of applications, that’s true.
+Has it ever happened to you that your job hunting feels like you are throwing your resumes into a black hole for most of the times?
+Has it ever struck you if your job applications are being read at all?
+Perhaps, you might have heard that automated ATS Compliant Resume scanners reject myriad job applications before they even reach a human.
+It is actually true for most corporations that usually receive a high number of applications.

-An ATS does not just track an application but does more than this.
-It filters applications, parses resumes, forwards the most relevant resumes to the hiring managers or the recruitment team.
-This is the resume-scanning technology you’ve probably heard about.
+An ATS does not just track an application but does far more than this.
+It filters applications, parses resumes, and forwards the most relevant resumes to the hiring managers or the recruitment team.
+This is known as resume-scanning technology which you might have heard about somewhere.

 Apply Only to Roles You’re Qualified For

-But we usually overlook the reason why recruiters read such a small fraction of applications?
-The answer is simple, most candidates are not qualified for the job the recruiter was filling.
-While others are completely irrelevant.
+However, for certain or uncertain reasons, most of the applicants condone the reason why do recruiters have adapted themselves to depend on these applicant tracking systems.
+The answer is simple; most candidates are not qualified for the job that the recruiter was filling for.
+Whereas, others are completely irrelevant.

 So, first thing’s first, make sure you qualify for the roles you wish to apply for.
 Now, this doesn’t mean you have to hit every single job qualification or apply to a job only if you have the traditional background for it.
 If you fail to have the core skills needed to perform a particular job, you better do not waste your time or a recruiter’s.

-Don’t Apply to many Jobs at the Same Company
+Avoid Applying to many Positions at the Same Company

-The recruiters can see all the roles a candidate has applied for at their company through an applicant tracking system.
-Many recruiters notice that the same person is applying to every single job opening the company had.
-This will have a negative impact as a recruiter can’t tell what exactly is the interest of the applicant or even if the applicant is aware of their abilities.
+The recruiters can see all the roles a candidate has applied for at their company through the applicant tracking systems.
+Many recruiters notice that the same person is applying to every single job opening the company posts.
+This bears a negative impact as the recruiter can’t tell what exactly is the interest of that particular applicant or if even the applicant is aware of his/her abilities.

-You may apply for both if a company has two similar jobs open.
-Similarly, you may apply for two very different roles if you have a wide range of core skills required for those job openings and would be equally competent in both these roles.
+You may apply to both if a company has two similar jobs open.
+Similarly, you may apply for two very different roles if you have a wide range of core skills deemed necessary for those job openings and if you believe you are equally competent for both the roles.

-At the same time, you shouldn’t be applying to both an entry-level position and a managerial-level position.
-And you definitely avoid applying to every single opening a company has.
-That just shows you haven’t taken the time to consider what the right role for you is—and a recruiter isn’t likely to take the time to do it for you.
+Be careful that you shouldn’t be applying to an entry-level position and a managerial-level position simultaneously.
+Disregarding the hierarchy of job roles and applying erratically to the job postings indicates that the applicant hasn’t taken the time to consider the right choice of role for their profile.
+It can be said without a doubt that no recruiter is likely to take his/her time out to do it for you.

 Include the Right Keywords